Relationships and Sex Education (RSE) Policy

 From Octavus up to Medius/Transitus, the aim is to develop an understanding of what constitutes healthy, respectful relationships, focusing on family and friendships in all contexts, including online.
 This is supported by an understanding of how to be healthy, physically and emotionally.

 The teaching of RSE aims to complement, support and develop what the children learn at home.
-Trevor-Roberts aims to provide a safe and supportive environment in which the children can feel comfortable discussing these issues and voicing any questions or worries they may have.
+Trevor-Roberts aims to provide a safe, supportive and positive environment in which the children can feel comfortable discussing these issues and voicing any questions or worries they may have.

 Sex Education (SE) and Relationships and Sex Education (RSE)